yktoo/yktoo.com/content/blog/0305/index.en.md

 tags: ["GitHub", "touchpad", "Ubuntu", "yktools"]
 ---

-Recently I've been busy learning the esoteric editor called [Vim][wiki:en:Vim] and figured out my laptop's touchpad is causing nuisance when you're working with the keyboard only—which is the whole point of using *Vim*.
+Recently I've been busy learning the esoteric editor called {{< wiki "Vim" "en" "Vim" >}} and figured out my laptop's touchpad is causing nuisance when you're working with the keyboard only—which is the whole point of using *Vim*.
 At the same time, some programs are nearly unusable without the mouse.
 In other words, I wanted to be able to switch the touchpad on and off—with the keyboard, of course.

 Some laptops have a special key combination for it, but my {{< fl "Dell XPS 13\"" >}} doesn't.
 Ubuntu also provides a switch in the Control Center, but it's hardly reachable without the mouse: